Avdiji/Chess_Java/README.md

 #### 1.4.2 Checkmate
 If none of the moves above can be performed the King is not able to escape from the check, and the game is therefore finished.

+#### 1.4.3 Patt
+If the Player is only able to move his King into an endangered position, the game is considered to be a draw.

 # 2. Graphical User Interface (GUI)
 The program will provide a [GUI](Chess_GUI_Template.pdf) for the Players.
 The GUI is divided in several frames: